 Let's fly digital!

-Unilode intensifies its digitalisation programme with the successful completion of its collaborations with leading ULD manufacturers Safran, Nordisk and PalNet, technology provider OnAsset Intelligence and software developer Nexiot to enable its customers flying digital with Unilode’s ULDs equipped with last generation Bluetooth digital tags.
+Unilode intensifies its digitalisation programme with the successful completion of its collaboration with leading ULD manufacturers Safran, Nordisk and PalNet, and technology provider OnAsset Intelligence, to enable its customers flying digital with Unilode’s ULDs equipped with last generation Bluetooth digital tags.